Solid Waste Management District Region C

 The State of Missouri Solid Waste Districts were created and authorized by the State of Missouri Solid Waste Act of 1992, Revised Mo Statutes.
-The Northeast Missouri District was formed in 1993 under these statutes with an appointed Solid Waste Council from the County Commissions of Adair, Clark, Knox, Lewis, Schuyler and Scotland Counties.
-The NEMO Solid Waste District Council membership is set by the statutes as two representatives from each county, and one representative from each incorporated community over the population of 500.
-From the Solid Waste council an Executive Board of Directors is elected consisting of twelve members.
+The Northeast Missouri District was formed in 1993 under these statutes with an appointed Solid Waste Council from the County Commissions of Adair, Clark, Knox, Lewis, Schuyler, and Scotland Counties.
+The NEMO Solid Waste District Council membership is set by the statutes as two representatives from each county, and one representative from each incorporated community over a population of 500.
+The Solid Waste Council has an Executive Board of Directors is elected consisting of twelve members.

 The NEMO Solid Waste Management has funded numerous projects since 1993.
-These grants have awarded funds in an amount exceeding $2,000,000 toward recycling efforts in the six-county are of Northeast Missouri.
-Those funds have enabled businesses and non-profit organizations to implement projects promoting principals of recycle, reduce, reuse that otherwise would not have been possible.
+These grants have awarded funds in an amount exceeding $2,000,000 toward recycling efforts in the six-county area of Northeast Missouri.
+Those funds have enabled businesses and non-profit organizations to implement projects promoting principles of recycling, reducing, reuse that otherwise would not have been possible.
 Projects that involve recycling may be eligible for a grant from the NEMO Solid Waste District.
-The grant cycle is typically advertised one or two times prepare with project implementation beginning upon DNR approval.
+The grant cycle is typically advertised one or two times prepared with project implementation beginning upon DNR approval.

 One of the largest responsibilities of the Northeast Missouri Solid Waste Management District is the education of our staff and citizens of our community.
 The District has done various things to accomplish those responsibilities.
 The staff attend seminars and conferences to further their knowledge in the area of recycling.
 Staff also attend trainings by the Missouri Department of Natural Resources to ensure that they are in compliance with reporting and regulatory requirements that the State of Missouri imposes.